meteor/proposal-referential-destructuring/README.md

 const { &default: a, &b, &c: d } = module.watch(require("./module"));
 ```

 This is beginning to look a lot like the code that Babel would generate.
-So much so, I'm not sure the Reify compiler would continue to exist as an alternative tool.
+So much so, I'm not sure the Reify compiler should continue to exist as an alternative tool.
 And that's a good thing.

 ## Non-goals of this proposal